Project Hail Mary: Reception

 Writing for The New York Times, sci-fi author Alec Nevala-Lee wrote "For readers who can forgive its shortcomings, the result is an engaging space odyssey."
-Kirkus Reviews gave the book a starred review, describing it as "An unforgettable story of survival and the power of friendship—nothing short of a science-fiction masterwork."
+Kirkus Reviews gave the book a starred review, describing it as "an unforgettable story of survival and the power of friendship—nothing short of a science-fiction masterwork."

-In writing her review for The Washington Post, SFWA president and science fiction writer Mary Robinette Kowal states that the book has several appealing qualities, such as Grace's infectious enthusiasm for science.
+In writing her review for The Washington Post, Science Fiction and Fantasy Writers of America president and science fiction writer Mary Robinette Kowal states that the book has several appealing qualities, such as Grace's infectious enthusiasm for science.
 However, Kowal writes that some of the problems that Grace encounters could have been avoided with common sense and the use of checklists, which are widely used in spaceflight to reduce human error.

-A reviewer for Locus Magazine wrote, "Project Hail Mary, however, isn’t a simple rehash of The Martian.
-Instead, it’s a celebration of Weir’s voice...
-Weir’s jaunty blend of science and fiction in Project Hail Mary is a return to the work that got him where he is."
-The reviewer for The Boston Globe wrote that "Project Hail Mary is still a suspenseful space yarn that zigs and zags — sometimes literally — in ingenious directions."
+A reviewer for Locus Magazine wrote, "Project Hail Mary, however, isn't a simple rehash of The Martian.
+Instead, it's a celebration of Weir's voice...
+Weir's jaunty blend of science and fiction in Project Hail Mary is a return to the work that got him where he is."
+The reviewer for The Boston Globe wrote that "Project Hail Mary is still a suspenseful space yarn that zigs and zags—sometimes literally—in ingenious directions."

 Project Hail Mary debuted at number three on The New York Times Best Seller list for Combined Print & E-Book Fiction in May 2021.
 By August 2021, the book had been on the NYT list for nine weeks.
 The book reappeared on the list at the number 2 spot during the month of July 2025.
 Project Hail Mary additionally achieved the #1 spot on the New York Times Audio Fiction Best Seller List for three weeks in February 2022.
 The audio book briefly returned to the top spot in August 2025.

 The novel debuted at number two on the Los Angeles Times SoCal Bestsellers for Hardcover Fiction and number 6 on The Wall Street Journal Bestselling Books List for Hardcover Fiction during the same month.
 The book was still on the L.A.
 Times list in mid-August.

 In August 2021, Project Hail Mary debuted at number one on the Locus Bestsellers list for hardcovers while remaining at the top position for five consecutive months before dropping to a lower position while still remaining on the list for 11 consecutive months by June 2022.

 Bill Gates and Barack Obama added the book to their respective 2021 book recommendations.